 Settings managing the project update.

-On the pgCodeKeeper-> Project update settings page you can enable object dependences consideration during the project updating.
-This will complement the migration dialogue of the selected objects to the project with thier dependences without which the migration to the project may occur with errors.
+On the pgCodeKeeper -> Update Project settings page you can enable object dependences consideration during the project updating.
+This will complement the migration dialogue of the selected objects to the project with their dependences without which the migration to the project may occur with errors.

 Settings managing the usage reports.

-On the pgCodeKeeper -> Usage reports settings page you can enable or disable sending the pgCodeKeeper usage statistics.
+On the pgCodeKeeper -> Usage Reporting settings page you can enable or disable sending the pgCodeKeeper usage statistics.

-The values which are sent for the statistics you can review in the Values sent field.
+The values which are sent for the statistics you can review in the Reported Values field.